AstroBookings/.github/profile/README.md

 ## Community Development

->Welcome to the home of this open learning project of building a **real-world-full-stack-from-requirements-to-deployment** solution.
+>Welcome to the home of this **open learning project**.

-## Who?
+## 🔭 Mission

-I am Alberto Basalo, a seasoned (L years old, almost from the roman numerals era) advisor and instructor for programmers.
+- As a programmers instructor

-## Mission
+- I want to build in public _real-world-full-stack-from-requirements-to-deployment_

-Build in public the biggest and best application that I can to teach you the most.
+- So I can to teach you the most.

-## Astro Bookings
+## 🚀 Astro Bookings

-A fictitious **space tourism** company that wants a platform to offer rocket tickets and reservation of rooms in space hotels.
+> A fictitious **space tourism** company that wants a platform to offer rocket tickets and reservation of rooms in space hotels.

 Yeah, we will need to create an administrative application for employees and a web portal for their clients.
 All backed with databases and real-time updates. **A full-stack solution ready to use.**

-## The project
+## 🛰️ The project

 You can follow the entire process online.